“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 - Certifications (Google Analytics, Meta Blueprint, HubSpot) add credibility and demonstrate expertise.

-- If you don’t have formal experience, showcase personal projects, freelance work, or volunteer social media management.
+- If you don’t have formal experience, showcase personal projects, freelance work, or volunteer social media account management.

 - Optimize your resume for ATS (Applicant Tracking Systems) by using keywords naturally and keeping formatting simple.